theQRL/theqrl.org/content/blog/2021/community-qrllight-wallet-release-version-14/index.md

 ## Features slated for a future release

-- Windows support
+Work is underway in a joint effort between runforest and 0xFF through this years [hackathon](/blog/qrl-winter-hackathon-2021) on the QRL package for Apple Silicon.
+Separately, a native Windows support is being worked on with from 0xFF (again through the [hackathon](/blog/qrl-winter-hackathon-2021)).

-- Ledger support
+This will allow the [qrllight wallet](https://github.com/successor1/qrllight) to work on Macs (including Apple Silicon) and Windows.

-- Mining support
+Other slated features are [Ledger](https://www.ledger.com/) and [Mining support](https://docs.theqrl.org/mining/mining/).
+Have an idea or issue?
+[Feedback is requested](#feedback-requested) (more below).

 ## Feedback requested!

 Community feedback is greatly appreciated!

 1. Join the qrllight thread in the [#qrl channel on Discord](https://discord.gg/qrl).
-2. Create an issue at on GitHub with any [feature of bug you might encounter](https://github.com/successor1/qrllight/issues).
+2. Create an issue on GitHub with any [feature request or bug you might encounter](https://github.com/successor1/qrllight/issues).

 ## Want to learn more?